andersardo/gramps_Treemerge/README.md

 Press **Match**

 If **Automerge** is pressed all matched pairs with a rating above the selected **Automerge rating cutoff** will be merged.
+An effort will be done to merge compatible events during this process.

 Select a matched pair.
 If you press **Merge** a Gramps normal PersonMerge will be started.